Lauricella hypergeometric functions, unipotent fundamental groups of the punctured Riemann sphere, and their motivic coactions: Introduction

 There are precursors in the physics literature to coaction formulae on generating series of motivic periods.
 Indeed, in \cite{schlottererstiebergermotivic} open string amplitudes in genus $0$ (which can be computed in terms of associators \cite{BroedelSchlottererStiebergerTerasoma}) were recast in terms of series of motivic multiple zeta values, and some conjectures were formulated about their $f$-alphabet decomposition to all orders.
 For four particles, this is equivalent to Example \ref{sect: introBeta}.

 We can make these conjectures precise as a simple application of the framework described here.
-Let $\mathcal{M}_{0,S}$ denote the moduli space of curves with points marked by a set $S$ with $n+3$ elements, and let $\nabla_{\underline{s}}$, $\mathcal{L}_{\underline{s}}$ be the Koba--Nielsen connection and local system considered in \cite{BD2}.
+Let $\mathcal{M}_{0,S}$ denote the moduli space of curves with points marked by a set $S$ with $n+3$ elements, and let $\nabla_{\underline{s}}$, $\mathcal{L}_{\underline{s}}$ be the Koba--Nielsen connection and local system considered in \cite[\S 6]{BD2}.
 The periods and single-valued periods studied in that paper can be easily formalised using the Tannakian categories defined in this paper: in brief, the triple

-defines an object of $\mathcal{T}$ (and has an obvious variant in the category $\mathcal{T}_{\infty}$).
+defines an object of any of the `global' Tannakian categories considered in \S\ref{sec: tannakianglobal}.
 From this one can define `global' Tannakian lifts of the closed and open superstring amplitudes in genus $0$. `Local' lifts (after expanding in the variables $s_{ij}$) were worked out in \cite{BD2}.
 We can define global matrix coefficients

 for suitable Betti homology classes $\gamma$ and de Rham (resp. dual de Rham) classes $\omega$ (resp. $\nu$).
-The period of $I^{\mm}_{\mathcal{T}}(\omega)$ is an open string amplitude, and the single-valued period of (a slight variant of) $I^{\dR}_{\mathcal{T}}(\nu, \omega)$ is a closed string amplitude.
+The period of $I^{\mm}(\omega)$ is an open string amplitude, and the single-valued period of (a slight variant of) $I^{\dR}(\nu, \omega)$ is a closed string amplitude.
 The general coaction formalism \eqref{Deltaformula} or \cite{brownnotesmot} yields

 where $\eta$ ranges over a basis of $H_{\mathrm{dR}}^n(\mathcal{M}_{0,S}, \nabla_{\underline{s}})$ and $\eta^{\vee}$ is the dual basis.
-The objects $I^{\mm}_{\mathcal{T}}(\omega)$ can be viewed as versions of open string amplitudes, the objects $I^{\dR}_{\mathcal{T}}(\eta^{\vee}, \omega)$ as versions of closed string amplitudes.
+The objects $I^{\mm}(\omega)$ can be viewed as versions of open string amplitudes, the objects $I^{\dR}(\eta^{\vee}, \omega)$ as versions of closed string amplitudes.
 In terms of the de Rham intersection pairing, this can equivalently be written

 where $\eta, \eta'$ range over bases of $H_{\mathrm{dR}}^n(\mathcal{M}_{0,S}, \nabla_{\underline{s}})$ and $H_{\mathrm{dR}}^n(\mathcal{M}_{0,S}, \nabla_{-\underline{s}})$ respectively.
 We proved in \cite{BD2} that the Laurent expansions of open and closed string amplitudes admit (non-canonical) motivic lifts.
 In the light of the present paper, it is natural to expect that their coactions are compatible with the global formula written above.
 It would be interesting to see if this is equivalent to the conjectures of Stieberger and Schlotterer mentioned above.